 When I was diagnosed with breast cancer a few years ago RancherMan suggested I start writing a blog to exercise my mind while my body was healing from tests, procedures & surgeries.
 But I find I found I really, REALLY like sharing our way of life with y’all and continue writing even though I’ve kicked cancer to the curb!

-On this blog I hope to share a wide range of posts.
+On this website I hope to share a wide range of posts.
 There is of course the joy of a new calf and the worry of droughts and floods but I’ll also share a glimpse into daily life on the homestead.
 Whether it’s spending time in the garden, canning that excess produce or puttering in the kitchen whipping up simple yet delicious meals, I’ll share it here.
 So sit back & enjoy the ride – we love it and so will you!

 If you desire to contact us, you can email us below: